 Seven // Go shopping in the souks of Marrakech

 I’m not much of a bargain shopper and hate arguing about money, but Marrakech is the perfect place to learn or practice bartering.
-If you want the classic Moroccan experience then the souks are definitely the best shopping in Marrakech.
+If you want the classic Moroccan experience then the souks are definitely the place to be.

 Before we went to Morocco I did SO much research about the prices of typical souk items.
 Like a disturbing amount of research, but never really found a good answer.
 And even having been there I can’t really give you a good answer.
 The best advice I can give is to start around 75% of what the listed price is and meet somewhere in the middle.
 Don’t get too hung up on prices though, chances are you’re wealthier than they are and the purchase of a few items can pay their rent for the month.